b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 Here I defined a dictionary of type `Dict{String, String}`, so, both the key and the value are of textual type (`String`).
 The order of the keys is not preserved (this data structure cares more about lookup performance and not about the order of the keys).
 Therefore, you may see different order of items after typing the code on your computer.

-If I want to now how to say "two" in Polish I type `someDict[key]` (if the key is not there I will get an error), e.g.
+If I want to now how to say "two" in Polish I type `someDict[key]` (if the key is not there you will get an error), e.g.

 ```jl
 s = """